 We address this unmet market need and sell the broadest product offering specifically designed for children with orthopedic conditions.
-We currently market 21 surgical systems that serve three of the largest categories within the pediatric orthopedic market: (i) trauma and deformity, (ii) complex spine and (iii) anterior cruciate ligament, or ACL, reconstruction procedures.
-We expect to expand our product offering to address additional categories of the pediatric orthopedic market, such as active growing implants for early onset scoliosis and limb length discrepancies, other sports-related injuries, patient-specific templates for spine surgical procedures and other orthopedic trauma and deformity applications.
+We currently market 17 surgical systems that serve three of the largest categories within the pediatric orthopedic market: (1) trauma and deformity, (2) complex spine and (3) anterior cruciate ligament, or ACL, reconstruction procedures.
+We expect to expand our product offering to address additional categories of the pediatric orthopedic market, such as foot and ankle, hand and wrist, clavicle, pelvis and other sports-related injuries.